 It’s never too early or too late to set yourself up for success.
-If you’re 7 it might be no more than making a smart choice about how you spend your birthday money.
-If you’re 17, it might mean deciding which school will offer the most value for your chosen area of study.
-If you’re 47 it might be planning to go back to school for a graduate degree or even getting that first degree.
-The Michigan Education Savings Program (MESP) can help no matter how young or old you are, and no matter where you’re at along the higher education path.
+If you are 7 years old it might be no more than making a smart choice about how you spend your birthday money.
+If you are 17, it might mean deciding which school will offer the most value for your chosen area of study.
+If you are 47 it might be planning to go back to school for a graduate degree or even getting that first degree.
+The Michigan Education Savings Program (MESP) can help no matter how young or old you are, and no matter where you are on the higher education path.

 Turn Your Birthday Checks into a Lot More